VirginiaEzemaduakor/SQL-Projects/Customers-Products-Analysis.md

 ## Database Summary

-This project made us of DB Browser for SQLite to handle the databases and were queried with different codes to obtain insights necessary to increase donations.
+This project made use of DB Browser for SQLite to handle the databases and were queried with different codes to obtain insights.

 ![Alt text](image/database_summary.PNG)